William Allen White Foundation

 Susan Lynn, The Iola Register Inc., Editor and Publisher, Iola, KS

-Ben Marshall, Marshall Publishing Inc., Publisher, Sterling, KS
+Ben Marshall, Marshall Publishing Inc., Editor & Publisher, retired, Sterling, KS

-John T. Marshall, Thorne Media Group, LLC, Lindsborg, KS
+John T. Marshall, Thorne Media Group, LLC, Editor, retired, Lindsborg, KS

 Cindy Maude, Callahan Creek, CEO Emeritus, Lawrence, KS

-Colleen McCain Nelson, Sacramento Bee, Executive Editor, Sacramento, CA
+Colleen McCain Nelson, The Sacramento Bee, Executive Editor, and McClatchy News, Regional Editor, Sacramento, CA

 Mark McCormick, Deputy Executive Director of ACLU of Kansas, Mission, KS